j5bot/proton-pack-wiring/power/12V Power Assembly.md

 For this project we will create two identical
-Y connectors with 12V DC input, 12V DC output and connect them together with a bypass switch.
+Y connectors with 12V DC input, 12V DC output and connect them together with a bypass switch and LED indicator.

 ## Photos